8ightfold/cxxmbd/README.md

 Building the embedder is very simple.
 All you have to do is adjust some settings in your cmake file.
 **cxxmbd** has 3 different build modes, depending on your intent: *attach*, *include* and *standalone*.
 The first mode, *attach*, is used to build the utility in the hot reloading embed mode.
-The other two, *include* and *standalone*, are the command line options.
+The other two, *include* and *standalone*, are different methods of creating a command line interface.
 The use of *attach* is currently unsupported.

 ### *Building the CLI(s)*